Brand (play): Brand's vision

 There remains a most important point in which the Kantian system is often misunderstood.
 It reveals itself plainly in every case of wrong-doing.
 Duty is only towards oneself; Kant must have realised this in his earlier days when first he felt an impulse to lie.
 Except for a few indications in Nietzsche, and in Stirner, and a few others, Ibsen alone seems to have grasped the principle of the Kantian ethics (notably in "Brand" and "Peer Gynt").

-Musical setting(s)
+Musical settings

 The symphonic poem by the Austrian composer Johanna Müller-Hermann (opus 25) composed in 1919 is a narrative meditation on themes from Ibsen's Brand, with the title Epilog zur einer Tragödie "Brand".

+Adaptations

+In 1959, the play was adapted by the 59 Theatre Company at the Lyric Opera House, Hammersmith, under the direction of Michael Elliott.
+The play ran from 8 April – 30 May 1959 and starred Patrick McGoohan as Brand, Dilys Hamlett as Agnes, James Maxwell as Ejnar, Patrick Wymark as Mayor, Peter Sallis as the Doctor and Provost, Olive McFarland as Gerd, Enid Lorimer as Brand's mother, Joby Blanshard as the Guide, William McLaughlin as the Guide's son, June Bailey as the woman from the Headland, Anita Giorgi as the Gypsy woman, and Fulton Mackay, Paul Bailey, Howard Baker, Leonard Davies, Harald Jensen, P. J. Kavanagh, Jocelyn Page, Roy Spence and John Sterland as the Villagers.

+In the same year, Elliott adapted the production for the BBC.
+It was broadcast on 11 August 1959 as an episode of the series World Theatre.